SMEMO: Social Memory for Trajectory Forecasting: Experiments

 Following previous literature, for SDD and ETH/UCY we train our model to observe 3.2 seconds of past trajectory and predict 4.8 seconds in the future for all agents in the scene (respectively 8 and 12 timesteps).
 In SSA instead we observe 20 timesteps and predict the remaining 40, simulating a 2s past and 4s future sampled at 10Hz.
 All three datasets are organized in episodes, i.e. several agents are observed simultaneously sharing the same past and future timespans.

 The encoders $E_\Delta$ and $E_\Pi$ are Multi-Layer Perceptrons (MLP) composed of two fully-connected layers with a ReLU activation in the middle.
 The encoders have the purpose of lifting the 2-dimensional signal to a higher dimension, projecting each point to a 16-dimensional representation.
 The recurrent motion encoder and memory controller are Gated Recurrent Units (GRU) with a 100-dimensional state.
 The read heads and write head are implemented as fully-connected layers.
 In particular, to perform memory addressing, they both map the controller state $\gamma^i_{t}$ into the scalar addressing strength $\beta$ plus memory key $\boldsymbol{\eta}$.
 The write heads instead have two additional fully-connected layers to generate the add and erase vectors $\textbf{a}^i_t$ and $\textbf{e}^i_t$.
-The three latent variables $\boldsymbol{\eta}$, $\textbf{a}^i_t$ and $\textbf{e}^i_t$ all share the same dimension with the memory entries, which we chose to be 20.
-Overall, the memory size is fixed at $128 \times 20$, i.e. a memory with states in $\mathbb{R}^{20}$ and 128 writable slots.
+The three latent variables $\boldsymbol{\eta}$, $\textbf{a}^i_t$ and $\textbf{e}^i_t$ all share the same dimension with the memory entries, which we chose to be Q=20.
+Overall, the memory size is fixed at $128 \times 20$, i.e. a memory with states in $\mathbb{R}^{20}$ and $|\textbf{M}|=128$ writable slots.
 Finally, the recurrent motion decoder is a GRU with a 120-dimensional state, followed by a linear layer generating 2D spatial offsets.
 The dimension of the GRU hidden state stems from the concatenation of the encoded motion $\tau^i_{t}$ and the social feature $\sigma^i_{t,k}$, respectively of size of 100 and 20.

 The entire model is trained end-to-end with the Adam optimizer using a learning rate of 0.001 and a batch size of 32 for ETH/UCY and 128 for SDD and SSA.
 We use a Mean Squared Error loss for all agents in the scene.
 To ensure multiple diverse future generation, we use an MSE based Variety Loss~\cite{gupta2018social}, i.e. we optimize only the closest trajectory to the ground truth among the K generated ones.
 In this way, each read head of the Social Memory Module learns to focus on different locations in memory, thus generating different future modalities.